 Click this link to view the full chords/ lyrics sheet for this song!

 If you've successfully played along with Andy in the full demo video above, you're ready to move on to Day 2 of this Starter course where we'll be checking out a NEW chord and another easy song PLUS a new easy melody!

 If you need more help and want to make the fastest possible progress as a beginner, you may wish to checkout the more detailed lessons at Level 1 of Andy's complete Beginners Course, where the chords, changes, strumming etc are broken down into separate videos.

-Get these videos plus loads more content including practice routines and tips as part of Andy's FULL 63 video Beginners Course on DVD, download and physical book version!
+Get these videos plus loads more content including practice routines and tips as part of Andy's FULL 63 video Beginners Course on streaming + download, DVD and physical paperback book!